20 AWESOME Things To Do In Rarotonga With Kids.

 Snorkelling inside Rarotonga’s beautiful lagoon.

 Have you tried a fresh young coconut before?
 It surely has to be one of the best tastes in the world on a hot, tropical day.
-And a great healthy and refreshing travel treat to get the kids onto!
+Plus it is a great healthy and refreshing travel treat to get the kids onto!

 You can find drinking coconuts at the markets in town or at the small roadside stalls lining the round-island road.
-In Rarotonga a drinking coconut costs between $3 – 5 NZD depending on the size.
-Just look out for the signs saying ‘nu’ and don’t forget a reusable straw.
+In Rarotonga a drinking coconut costs $5 – $6 NZD depending on the size.
+Just look out for the signs saying ‘Nu‘ – and don’t forget a reusable straw 🙂

 Stopping for a fresh coconut at the roadside market stalls in Rarotonga.

-Stopping for a fresh coconut at a roadside stall in Kavera.
+Stopping for a fresh drinking coconut at a roadside stall in Kavera on the south west side of the island.

 These cool cucumbers actually play an important role in the ecosystem of the lagoon life as decomposers, contributing a great service to life on the reefs!